rust-lang/rust/src/doc/rustc-dev-guide/src/solve/invariants.md

 caused by bugs and something that may change in the future.

-It is important to know about the things you can assume while working on - and with - the type system, so here's an incomplete and inofficial list of invariants of the core type system:
+It is important to know about the things you can assume while working on - and with - the type system, so here's an incomplete and unofficial list of invariants of the core type system:

 - ✅: this invariant mostly holds, with some weird exceptions, you can rely on it outside